 decision G1 / 14 was released on November 19, 2015.

-In fact, in this case the Grand Chamber ruled the question inadmissible and therefore did not answer the question.
+In reality, in this case the Grand Chamber held the question inadmissible and therefore did not answer the question asked.

-However, the Grand Chamber clarifies that, if a decision is not delivered by registered mail with acknowledgment of receipt, as required by the R126 (1) EPC (but, for example, using UPS), there is a vice of meaning.
+However, the Grand Chamber clarifies that, if a decision is not delivered by registered letter with acknowledgment of receipt, as required by the R126 (1) EPC (but, for example, using UPS), there is a defect in service.